ABOUT THE GREENERY, THE WATER AND THE LAND

 The living history of Vilnius can be experienced in several ways, not only through exploration of its streets.
 At the foot of Gediminas Hill, near the confluence of Neris and Vilnis Rivers, the National Museum of Lithuania, the oldest museum in the country, is located.
 It is the largest national depository of Lithuania’s historical and cultural heritage.
 This museum has several sites: the New Arsenal (at Arsenalo St. 1), the Old Arsenal (at Arsenalo St. 3), the Gediminas Castle Tower (at Arsenalo St. 5), the Bastion of Vilnius City Defense Wall (at Boksto St. 20) and the Signatory House (at Pilies St. 26).
 To get a better sense of the Grand Duchy of Lithuania and of Lithuania’s patron-saint Casimir, a visit to Vilnius Cathedral and its crypts, with the remnants of old masonry shrine, fourteenth century fresco and the mausoleum of kings of Lithuania, is a must.
 At the Church Heritage Museum (located at Mykolo St. 9), you can see the impressive Vilnius Cathedral treasury, featuring works of both local and world renowned jewelers and goldsmiths.
 During the Soviet times, the treasury was hidden within the wall of the Cathedral, safeguarding it from being transported out of the country.

-The Museum of Genocide Victims, also known as the KGB Museum, although evoking memories of painfully tragic events, is truly unique.
+The Museum of Occupations and Freedom Fights, also known as the KGB Museum, although evoking memories of painfully tragic events, is truly unique.
 Visitors can learn how the Soviet Secret Service (KGB) operated, while paying their respects to the victims of this regime.
 Even though the atmosphere is chilling, it carries the message that truth triumphs in the end.
 Perhaps for this reason this museum is one of the most visited places in Vilnius.

 ABOUT NEIGHBORHOODS ON THE OTHER SIDE OF THE RIVER, OVER THE BRIDGE AND ON TOP OF A HILL